PrinceKewatkar/Edumerge/README.md

 2. View Dashboard for statistics
 3. Monitor seat filling, pending documents, pending fees

-## AI Tools Used

-This project was developed with assistance from Claude Code (Anthropic) for:
-- Project architecture and structure
-- Django models and API endpoints
-- React components and state management
-- Documentation

 ## License

-This project is created for educational/assessment purposes.
+This project is created for assessment purposes.

 ## Support

-For issues or questions, please contact deepak@edumerge.com
+For issues or questions, please contact princekewatkar77@gmail.com